 According to the PwC Future of Customer Experience Survey 2017/18, 73% of all customers surveyed consider experience an important factor when buying.
 Additionally, 32% of all customers surveyed would avoid a brand they love after just one negative experience.

 On the flip side, there’s clear value in positive customer experiences.
-They lead to more sales, which leads to happy, healthy retailers.
+They lead to more sales, which lead to happy, healthy retailers.
 The five most important aspects of the customer experience are:

 - Friendly Service